mobilityvalley/SpaceX/README.md

 # SpaceX

-SpceX is a Swift project to showcase Clean Architecture (VIP) implementation
+SpaceX is a Swift project to showcase Clean Architecture (VIP) implementation

 ## Installation